bitrise-io/bitrise-oauth/README.md

 ## Server
 The server-side validation logic is located at the `service` package.
-You can use the `Validator` to via several different methods in order to validate any request.
+You can use the `Validator` via several different methods to validate any request.
 The supported use-cases are the following:
 - **Handler Function** with:
 	- Go's default HTTP multiplexer
 	- Gorilla's HTTP router called [**gorilla/mux**](https://github.com/gorilla/mux)